-Each year, some students struggle to implement the study and time management skills necessary to perform well in the academically rigorous environment at Rice.
-It is important to remember that all students at Rice are talented and capable, but college is not like high school.
+Each semester, some students struggle to implement the study and time management skills necessary to perform well in the academically rigorous environment at Rice.
+All students at Rice are talented and capable, but college is not like high school.
 Classes and assignments are structured differently.
 Expectations of college professors are beyond those of high school teachers.
 And you have a greater degree of personal freedom and responsibility.

-Self-discipline is instrumental to success.
-Students need to prioritize work and schedule study time.
-Gathering syllabi, making schedules, and avoiding unnecessary distractions are vital tasks.
-Students should consider the best time of day and location to study.
+This means self-discipline is instrumental to success.
+How do you prioritize your coursework and schedule study time?
+Gathering syllabi, making schedules, and avoiding distractions are essential.
+Think about the best time of day and location for you to study.
 Students are also encouraged to be realistic about their time constraints.
 A balanced schedule of academics, extracurricular activities, and personal well-being that leaves room for the unexpected is the goal.
 It is critical to know the available resources for academic assistance and use them at the first sign of difficulty.

 Check out our resources to help you be successful!